guidemode/.github/profile/README.md

 - 🚀 Find training opportunities and best practices

 **For Organizations:**
-- 🔒 Self-hosted option for data privacy
+- 🔒 Self-hosted option for data privacy (contact us)
 - 🔄 Automatic session capture with desktop app
 - 📱 Web dashboard for analytics and insights